172411yin/172411yin.github.io/contents/home.md

 <!--[![github](https://orcid.org/0009-0009-4319-8970)](https://172411yin.github.io/)-->
+I received my B.E. degree in Automation from Anhui Polytechnic University (AHPU), China, in 2023.
+I am currently pursuing an M.E. degree in Control Science and Engineering at the School of Internet of Things Engineering, Jiangnan University (JNU), China.

-He is currently a student member of IEEE.
-He serves as a reviewer for <strong>Frontiers in Mechanical Engineering</strong> and <strong>Frontiers in Aerospace Engineering</strong>.
+I am a student member of IEEE and serve as a reviewer for <strong>Frontiers in Mechanical Engineering</strong> and <strong>Frontiers in Aerospace Engineering</strong>.
-His research interests include megaconstellation cluster management and configuration maintenance.
+My research interests include megaconstellation cluster management and configuration maintenance.

 #### Contact